Colorado Legislative Report

 Summary:

-The bill refers 2 ballot issues to the voters at the November 2025 statewide election concerning funding for the healthy school meals for all program.
+The act refers 2 ballot issues to the voters at the November 2025 statewide election concerning funding for the healthy school meals for all program.

 If voters approve the ballot measure: